enricozb/enricozb.github.io/thoughts/interaction_nets/lambda_calculus/2025-04-25_normalization.typ

 destroys it.
 Because of how the interactions are defined however, the discarded term _will be normalized_.
 This is because the eraser node can only interact with nodes through their active port, so any active pairs inside of the erased term will be reduced before erasure.
 This is in contrast to the naive term-rewriting of lambda calculus, where a substitution into an unused variable simply causes the term to "disappear".
-In some sense, unecessary work may be performed.
+In some sense, unnecessary work may be performed.
 In other sense however, it's optimal.

 = What's the point?